SharadaSrinivasan/1WCwebsite/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "1 World Connected"
-  content = "A global research project of the Center for Technology, Innovation, and Competition at the University of Pennsylvania studying innovative approaches to connecting underserved communities.
+  content = "A global research project of the Center for Technology, Innovation, and Competition at the University of Pennsylvania.
+We study innovative approaches to connecting underserved communities to the Internet through empirical methods.
 Our projects database spans over 1000 projects from 150 countries." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).